bzdgn/spring-boot-restful-web-service-example/README.md

 Lastly, I will explain all the deployment details, the main configuration of the whole project including H2 database configuration.

-Moreover, I will also demonstarte how you are going to test your RESTful application with Postman tool.
+Moreover, I will also demonstrate how you are going to test your RESTful application with Postman tool.

 TOC